Arcade Games Banner Campaign

-Built both in HTML and Flash for compatibility, Golf features the first few holes on the rich media site, then directs the user to a standalone microsite where all 9 holes can be played.
-Each hole was designed after different Washington locales to create a little tour of the state.
-From Seattle to the San Juan islands, the Cascades to the windmills of central Washington, users from any part of the state can identify with the game and it’s familiar locations.
-Real three-dimensional physics were developed and then translated to calculate the ball’s flight path in the 2D game.
-Each hole is given a par based on degree of difficulty, make sure you’re not knocked out of the air by the giant orca whale that’s a sure-fire bogey.
+“Zorb Golf” is a new spin on the POV golf game, in which our hero has created a golf course utilizing giant hamster balls he can climb into and then use to roll himself down a ramp and “tee off.”
+Built both in HTML and Flash, Golf features the first few holes on the rich media site, then directs users to a standalone microsite where all 9 holes can be played.
+From Seattle to the San Juan islands, the Cascades to the windmills of central Washington, each hole was designed for a little state tour.
+Real three-dimensional physics calculate the ball’s flight path as our sportsman hurdles through the air.
+Each hole is given a par based on difficulty.
+Getting knocked out of the air by a giant orca whale is a sure-fire bogey.

 The two primary uses for these games–rich media banners and a microsite–required them to be lightweight (read: under 300k file size).
 Fortunately, 8-Bit art weighs less than most gifs.
 The challenge was to create an 8-Bit design language that old nostalgic gamers (like ourselves) would identify with and still be visually attractive to those poor souls who never witnessed the amazingness of RC Pro-Am.
 Meticulous design elements were created on a per pixel basis at 50%, then scaled up and layered in space using modern lighting and atmosphere techniques.

 The result is a modernist take, reminiscent of Skate or Die (minus the crazy blue-haired skate shop owner) with a super fun approachability for a new audience.
 We’d like to think that some good ‘ol 8-bit animation is a uniting force for good: bringing together older and younger generations alike to solve our world problems.
 The statistical likelihood of which is perhaps on par with winning the actual lottery, but we can always dream.